openmultiplayer/web/docs/scripting/functions/GetVehiclePoolSize.md

 ## Description

 Gets the highest vehicleid currently in use on the server.
+Note that in SA:MP this function is broken and will return `0` even when there are no vehicles.  fixes.inc and open.mp correct this to return `-1`, but also deprecate the function in favour of `MAX_VEHICLES` or `foreach`.

 ## Examples